rdfjs/N3.js/README.md

 ```
 Note the difference between `'http://example.org/'` (IRI) and `'"http://example.org/"'` (literal).
 <br>
-Also note that the double quoted literals are _not_ raw Turtle syntax:
+Also note that the double quoted literals are _not_ raw Turtle/TriG syntax:
 ``` js
 N3Util.isLiteral('"This word is "quoted"!"'); // true
 N3Util.isLiteral('"3"^^http://www.w3.org/2001/XMLSchema#integer'); // true
 ```
 The above string represents the string _This word is "quoted"!_,
-even though the correct Turtle syntax for that is `"This word is \"quoted\"!"`
+even though the correct Turtle/TriG syntax for that is `"This word is \"quoted\"!"`
 N3.js thus always parses literals, but adds quotes to differentiate from IRIs:
 ``` js
 new N3.Parser().parse('<a> <b> "This word is \\"quoted\\"!".', console.log);